This page is continually updated

 How the Prolife Movement is Aborting a Prolife Era

-This is a constructive criticism of the prolife movement, particularly latest attempts by Abortion Abolitionists to criminalize. mereliberty.com/003
+This is a constructive criticism of the prolife movement, particularly the latest attempts by Abortion Abolitionists to criminalize abortion. mereliberty.com/003

 The Christian Feminist View of Abortion

 This is a constructive criticism of the so-called Christian feminist view of abortion, a.k.a. “safe, legal, and rare” formerly of the Clinton Administration. mereliberty.com/007

 Libertarianism, Abortion, and Fetal Self-Ownership (1 of 2)